ashrestha11/Queries-Dashboards/README.md

 # Code Snippets for Queries, Metrics and Dashboards

  Sample codes references for SQL queries, creating metrics and dashboards through Bigquery, and other SQL editor.
+SQL queries can be found on 'SQLqueries' folder.

 ### Example #1